Summit Description

-The Massachusetts Developmental Disabilities Council (MDDC), Disability Policy Consortium (DPC), and Boston Center for Independent Living (BCIL) are hosting a Leadership Summit on the future of disability advocacy on September 23-25, 2024 in Marlborough, MA.
+The Paul W. Spooner Generational Leadership Summit was founded by the Massachusetts Developmental Disabilities Council (MDDC), Disability Policy Consortium (DPC), and Boston Center for Independent Living (BCIL).

-The summit will include the new generation of disability advocacy leaders, and emerging leaders in advocacy in social justice for services, programs, and the human and civil rights of people with disabilities in Massachusetts.
-Approximately 20 new and emerging leaders will be brought together with some existing leaders to discuss where disability advocacy needs to go in the coming decade and what we can learn from the past that got us to where we are today.
+The Paul W. Spooner Generational Leadership Summit empowers emerging activists and community leaders from across the Commonwealth to take up the mantle of the disability rights movement by championing access, inclusion, and independence for all.
+Approximately 20 new and emerging leaders are brought together with experienced leaders to discuss where disability advocacy needs to go in the coming decades and what we can learn from the past that got us to where we are today.

 Many thanks to Sue Rorke for providing the photos of Paul used on this website.